RoanFourie/STM32-DISCO-EmBitz-Blinky/README.md

 ## Introduction:
 Getting started with the STM32-Discovery board using the free [EmBitz IDE](https://www.embitz.org/) on Windows.
 To blink the LED when the User Button is pressed.
-Based on [this article](./User Manuals/isildak_en.pdf) and used [this article](http://www.firmcodes.com/stm32f407-discovery-gpio-tu) to get it working.
 Flashed firmware hex file using [ST-Link Utility](http://www.st.com/en/development-tools/stsw-link004.html).

 ---